keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

    ```

 You can instead use the `--set` flag
-to the `helm upgrade --install` command.
+to specify a value change for the `helm upgrade --install` command.
 Configuration options are specified using the format:

 ```shell